 Assay Office Building, Wall Street in 1913

-The Assay Office Building was designed and built by Martin E. Thompson in 1824 as the New York branch of the Bank of the United States.
-The building functioned as the U.S. Assay Office from 1853 until 1912.
-In 1915, the facade of the building was saved from destruction by I. N. Phelps Stokes, who paid to have it dismantled and stored at the Metropolitan Museum of Art.
-It was re-erected in 1924 as part of the facade of the museum's American Wing (source: NYC / Frank Cousins Collection).
+In 1915, the façade of the building was saved from destruction by I. N. Phelps Stokes, who paid to have it dismantled and stored at the Metropolitan Museum of Art.
+It was re-erected in 1924 as part of the façade of the museum's American Wing (source: NYC / Frank Cousins Collection).

 Copyright © Geographic Guide - Antique photographs of NYC. |